Height reduction for local uniformization of varieties and non-archimedean spaces: Local uniformization for non-archimedean spaces

 We will use two simple facts about $\gtT$: 1) $\gtT_s$ is equidimensional of dimension $r:=\rk(Q^\gp/P^\gp)$, 2) the analytic fiber $\gtT_{\eta,O}$ over the origin $O=V_{\gtT_s}(Q_+)$ is reduced and irreducible.
 For example, both claims can be obtained by appropriate base changes from the fact that the morphism $\Spec(\ZZ[Q])\to\Spec(\ZZ[P])$ has equidimensional fibers of dimension $r$ and its fibers over $\Spec(\ZZ[P^\gp])$ are geometrically integral because $Q^\gp/P^\gp$ is torsion free.

 Let $l/k$ be the completed maximal unramified extension.
 All assumptions of the theorem are satisfied for $\gtX_l=\gtX\wtimes_{\kcirc}\lcirc$ and a preimage $x_l$ of $x$.
 By Lemma~\ref{simpleetale} smoothness of $\phi$ at $x$ is equivalent to smoothness of the closed fiber $\phi_s$ at $x$.
-By flat decent $\phi_s$ is smooth at $x$ if and only if $\phi_s\otimes_\tilk\tilk^s=(\phi\wtimes_{\kcirc}\lcirc)s$ is smooth at $x_l$.
+By flat decent $\phi_s$ is smooth at $x$ if and only if $\phi_s\otimes_\tilk\tilk^s=(\phi\wtimes_{\kcirc}\lcirc)_s$ is smooth at $x_l$.
 Therefore it suffices to prove the theorem for $\gtX_l$ and $x_l$, and replacing $l$ by $k$ for shortness, we can assume in the sequel that $\tilk$ is separably closed.

 The assertion of the theorem is local at $x$.
-Furthermore, let $y$ be any closed point which specializes $x$ and such that $Z$ is $\tilk$-smooth at $y$ and $\codim_x(Z,\gtX_s)=\codim_y(Z,\gtX_s)$.
-Hence $y$ satisfies all assumptions of the theorem, and it suffices to prove that $\phi$ is smooth at $y$.
+Furthermore, let $y$ be any closed point belonging to the closure of $x$ and such that $Z$ is $\tilk$-smooth at $y$ and $\codim_x(Z,\gtX_s)=\codim_y(Z,\gtX_s)$.
+Then $y$ satisfies all assumptions of the theorem, and it suffices to prove that $\phi$ is smooth at $y$.
 Thus, replacing $x$ by $y$ we can assume in the sequel that $x$ is a closed point.

 Set $d=\dim(\calO_{Z,x})$ and choose elements $\tilt_1\.\tilt_d\in\calO_{Z,x}$ such that the morphism $\tilt\:Z_0\to\bfA^d_\tilk$ they induce on a neighborhood $Z_0\subseteq Z$ of $x$ is \'etale at $x$.
 Shrinking $\gtX$ around $x$ we can assume that these elements are images of global functions $t_1\.t_d\in\Gamma(\calO_\gtX)$, and hence a morphism $\psi=(\phi,t)\:\gtX\to\gtU=\gtT\times\bfA_{\kcirc}^d$ arises.
 We claim that $\psi$ is \'etale at $x$.
 Since $\phi$ is obtained by composing $\psi$ with the projection onto $\gtT$, this will immediately imply the assertion of the theorem.